Table of Contents Show

 - Check each electrical outlet by plugging in a cell phone charger or another electronic device.

-- Test the smoke and carbon monoxide detectors, as well as make sure fire extinguishers are current.
+- Test the smoke and carbon monoxide detectors and ensure fire extinguishers are current.

 - Confirm that there is a current fire escape plan for the apartment.

-Once you complete the walkthrough with the broker or owner, be sure to let your attorney know if all is ok or if any issues may require negotiating repairs or escrow at closing.
+Once you complete the walk-through with the broker or owner, let your attorney know if all is ok or if any issues may require negotiating repairs or escrow at closing.

-The Final Walk-Through Checklist for Home Buyers below is a complete resource to perform a comprehensive walk-through.
+The Final Walk-Through Checklist for Home Buyers is a complete resource to perform a comprehensive walk-through punch list.

 |Check for any signs of an insect rodent infestation, such as droppings or chew marks.||YES||NO|